ukemp/ktor-mqtt/README.md

 ### Publishing to a topic

-To publish data, create a `PublishRequest` and specified the topic or topic alias:
+To publish data, create a `PublishRequest` and specify the topic (or topic alias):

 ```kotlin
 client.publish(PublishRequest("topics/test") {